 He holds a Master of Arts degree in Student Affairs and Higher Education with an emphasis in Leadership, from Eastern Michigan University, and a Bachelor of Science degree in Psychology, also from Eastern Michigan University.

 Andrew is married to Linda Atkinson-Pettee who is also a higher education administrator, and they have two children, O'Neil and Raegan, and a coonhound named Bean.

-Joshua has been the Director of Student Engagement at UT Tyler since September 2018.
+Joshua has been the Director of Student Engagement at UT Tyler since September 2018 and was promoted to Assistant Vice President in March 2021.
 Previously he served as the Assistant Director of Student Life & Leadership at UT Tyler for several years before assuming his new role and as Assistant Director of Residence Life & Housing at William Peace University in Raleigh, NC.
 He is originally from Stephenville, TX and earned his Bachelor of Science in Multidisciplinary Studies (Social Studies 8-12) from McMurry University and a Master of Science in Higher Education Student Affairs from the University of North Texas.
 He is an active member of NASPA, NODA, TACUSPA, and AFA.
 During his free time, his wife and kid loves watching marvel & Star Wars movies!

 Title IX Coordinator

 Blake Bumbard joined The University of Texas at Tyler as the Title IX Coordinator in 2015.
 He has thirteen years’ experience in higher education, and at previous institutions served in the areas of campus law enforcement, public safety, and emergency management.
 He is a native of East Texas and graduated from Stephen F. Austin State University in 1997 with a Bachelor’s of Arts Degree in Criminal Justice and English.
 He is married with three children and resides in Brownsboro, TX.

 Director, Student Equity Services